 programme (run by the International Fund for Animal Welfare) and in 2009, Shiv travelled to Beijing to be presented with the Society for Conservation Biology’s Young Women Conservation Biologist of the Year Award

 .
 But Shiv’s endorsement goes further, for a Samburu village even named a camel after her.
 This may not seem significant, but this recognition is more important than the other awards she has been bestowed with.
 Disregarding the important fact that it was a camel, this demonstrates that Shiv has been accepted by the local people, a decisive factor in the success of her work.

-Shiv achieves this recognition with such programmes as Warrior Watch, a project based on the theory that an effective method to reduce human-lion conflict is to educate those normally involved with such conflict on the importance of conservation.
+recognition with such programmes as Warrior Watch, a project based on the theory that an effective method to reduce human-lion conflict is to educate those normally involved with such conflict on the importance of conservation.
 Shiv and the team attend weekly meetings at the Ngutuk Engiron Primary School with the moran

 who report on wildlife sightings and incidents of human-wildlife conflicts.
 For undertaking these tasks, they are provided with meals and a small stipend.
 Another benefit for the moran